-For port D5 name it LED_Light and set it as DIGITAL_OUT.
-For port D19 set it as DIGITAL_OUT (used as negative pin of LED - no name needed).
+For port D23 name it LED_Light and set it as DIGITAL_OUT.
 For port D33 name it Lightsensor and set it as ANALOG_IN.

 In our circuit design, we will be using a light sensor and LED Light.
 We happen to have these in our kits, so these can be used on our circuit design, as per the plan.
 Buzzer won't be used because it can't communicate.
 Instead, a tone generator from the web browser is used.